abbbi/abbbi.github.io/_posts/2025-11-19-slevagrant.md

 for SLES 16.

-Naturally, there are several ways to build images, and the tooling around involves kiwi-ng, opensuse build service, or packer recipes etc.. (the latter may not work anymore, as Yast has been replaced by a new installer, called agma).
+Naturally, there are several ways to build images, and the tooling around involves kiwi-ng, opensuse build service, or packer recipes etc.. (existing packer recipes wont work anymore, as Yast has been replaced by a new installer, called agma).
 All pretty complicated, ...

 So my current take on creating a vagrant image for SLE16 has been the
 following: